gravitational/gravity/docs/5.x/pack.md

     the `5.1.x` line of releases starting from `5.1.0-alpha.4`.

-To ensure consistency across various supported OS distributions and versions, Telekube clusters are deployed on top of a containerized Kubernetes environment called `planet`.
+To ensure consistency across various supported OS distributions and versions, Gravity clusters are deployed on top of a containerized Kubernetes environment called `planet`.
 The `planet` is a Docker image maintained by Gravitational.
 At this moment `planet` image is based on Debian 9.